How to Check Thread Tension | VideoAn easy way to test whether the machine needle and bobbin threads are balanced

 Poor thread tension makes seams that are uneven, unattractive, and weak.
 For great-looking seams that hold your projects together securely, check thread tension on your machine before you start to sew on your project.

-This reader tip was sent in by April Mohr and featured in Threads #113 (June/July 2004).
+Editor’s note: This reader tip was submitted by April Mohr and featured in Threads #113 (June/July 2004).

-Find out more about sewing machine thread tension in “Understanding Thread Tension on Your Sewing Machine,” by couture sewing expert Claire Shaeffer and excerpted from Threads #78 (Aug./Sept.
-1998), and “How to Achieve Ideal Sewing Machine Thread Tension.”
+Find out more from Threads about sewing machine thread tension in “Understanding Thread Tension on Your Sewing Machine,” by couture sewing expert Claire Shaeffer and excerpted from Threads #78 (Aug./Sept.
+1998), and “How to Achieve Ideal Sewing Machine Thread Tension” by Ruth Ciemnoczolowski.